broooooot/multiDimAMR/README.md

 );
 ```

-and add dynamicMeshDict inside the constant/ folder.
+and add dynamicMeshDict to the constant/ folder.
 You'll find
 a template in the dict/ folder.
 The balancing process does not work at the moment so you don't need
 the balanceParDict.

 ## License